ilyasergey/YSC2229/source/week-05-priority.rst

     let a = h.arr in
     let c = comp key (a.(i)) >= 0 in
     if not c then (
-      Printf.printf "A new ket is smaller than current key!";
+      Printf.printf "A new key is smaller than current key!";
       assert false);
     a.(i) <- key;
     let j = ref i in